 Coastal Voyager - located in the harbour, they offer a range of boat trips and experiences including thrilling high speed rides and more gentle river cruises.

 Minsmere is one of the RSPB's premier reserves and it's an enjoyable family-friendly destination.
 Follow the trail and stop off at the hides which allow you to see a huge range of birds.
 You can hire binoculars at the entrance for a small fee.

 Valley Farm Vineyards is just 10 miles up the road and makes a nice outing for a few hours.
 The owners do tour and tastings (best to ring and confirm beforehand) or you can do a self-guided tour around the 8 acre estate.

 High Lodge is a sporting resort located on the road to Darsham and offers a range of activities for holiday-makers, such as clay pigeon shooting, archery and lake fishing.
 Check their website for times and booking instructions.

 Framlingham Castle, owned by English Heritage, makes for a nice excursion with something for all ages.
 Dating from Tudor times, the ruins have an impressive 10 metre high wall which you can walk around, as well as an 18th century workhouse and exhibitions.
 There is also a cafe and shop.

 Sutton Hoo - arguably the must-see attraction in Suffolk!
 It's a massive Anglo-Saxon burial site and home to one of the greatest archaeological discoveries of all time.
-Great exhibition (unfortunately closed at the moment for renovation but opening again during 2019).
+The National Trust has just re-opened (in summer 2019) the Exhibition Hall and hugely improved the visitor experience following a £4m transformation.
 The 200 acre site has lots of space, great views and is good for kids and dog-friendly.
 Go!

-Don't forget about Aldeburgh, Halesworth and Lowestoft - all very different but charming in their own way with lots of history!
+Don't forget about Aldeburgh, Halesworth, Covehithe and Lowestoft - all very different but charming in their own way with lots of history!